Experienced Atlanta Attorneys Handling Burn Injury Cases

 You can count on Gary Martin Hays & Associates for vigorous, bold legal representation in your burn injury case.
 Call 1-800-898-HAYS right now.
 Our experienced attorneys know how to gather all the relevant facts, and we won't be intimidated by insurance company pressure.

 If you've been burned, you may be dealing with scarring and disfigurement as well as the loss of sensation and feeling due to nerve damage.
 The emotional trauma of being trapped in a burning vehicle after a car accident or from suffering a chemical burn can be devastating.
 Depending on your circumstances, you may have a claim against a negligent party such as another motorist who caused an accident, or against someone who caused an accident resulting in burns such as a car crash.

-Gary Martin Hays & Associates has experience handling a variety of burn injury cases and access to the resources necessary to successfully resolve your case.
+Gary Martin Hays & Associates has experience handling a variety of personal injury cases and access to the resources necessary to successfully resolve your case.
 Click on the links below to learn more about the following topics:

 - How Burn Injury Affects Victims